 1. Day hiking

 The most common and accessible type of hiking is day hiking.
 Simply put, this is a hike that you can do in a day.
 It can take place in a tranquil forest, on a long-distance trail or it might lead you up a gnarly descent to a rocky summit.
 It can be on an out-and-back trail or a loop.
 It can take a couple of hours or span every minute from sunrise to sunset.
-However, a day hike doesn’t involve any camping, and therefore you don’t need to carry a heavy backpack full of items like a tent and sleeping bag.
+However, a day hike doesn’t involve any camping, and therefore you don’t need to carry a heavy backpack full of items like a tent and your best sleeping bag.

 Instead, you’ll just need the hiking essentials and though you should always have a certain level of fitness and some skill in map reading and using a compass for a day hike, there is certainly less skill and fitness required for a day hike than any other type of hiking.
 You typically don’t need to acquire any permits for most day hikes, or pay fees unless you are entering a National Park.